Last Updated November, 2020

 Other must-pack essentials

 Don’t forget a good outdoor sun protection hat.
-Choose the one with a wide brim to protect your face from the rays and create some sort of shade.
+Choose the one with a wide brim to protect your face from the rays and create shade.

 Sunglasses.
-Perhaps polarized sunglasses would work better for safari.
+Polarized sunglasses would work better for safari.
 They do not protect against the UV radiation but help lessen eyestrain by providing a higher level of contrast.

 Pajamas.
 In winters, when nights are really cold, you may need to have thermal pajama with you.